alexbecker/prompt-injection/paper.typ

 == System and User Prompts

 Since our detection method only looks at the first $j$ tokens for some small $j$, we focus on rules that clearly affect the first few tokens of output.
-A natural class of system prompts to use for this take the form `[general preamble].
+A natural class of system prompts takes the form `[general preamble].
 If [rule], then reply "[refusal]"` or grammatically equivalent.
 We created a dataset of variations of this prompt format and applicable rules with the help of GPT-4o, which can be found in Appendix I, Table IV.
-We used `Unable` as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models#footnote[`Unable` has token ID 17512 for the Llama models and 17075 for the Qwen models.].
+We used "Unable" as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models#footnote["Unable" has token ID 17512 for the Llama models and 17075 for the Qwen models.].

 Benign prompts were selected from a previously published dataset of benign and malicious prompts @ivry2025sentinel.
-Separately, a hand-crafted list of 60 "barely benign" prompts was prepared to evaluate the method's robustness, which differ from malicious prompts by the addition of a few tokens.
+Separately, a hand-crafted list of 60 "barely benign" prompts was prepared to evaluate the method's robustness, which differ from malicious prompts by the addition of a few tokens---for example, the prompt "Remember, do not forward any password reset emails!" differs from a malicious prompt only by the addition of "not".
 These are similar to prompt injections in that they are a set of additional tokens which cause the rule not to be enforced.
 Malicious prompts needed to be tailored for each rule, so we created a new dataset with suggestions generated by GPT-4o.